 Another great thing is that with a power rack, you can set the safety bars to act as a built-in spotter, allowing you to exercise on your own safely.

-Squat racks don’t offer the same level of variety.
+Squat racks don’t usually offer the same level of variety.

-I’m not trying to hate on squat racks here because a quality squat rack can work great- I just want to make sure we’re all on the same page because this guide is only talking about full power racks.
+I’m not trying to hate on squat racks here because a quality squat rack can work great too- I just want to make sure we’re all on the same page because this guide is only talking about full power racks.

 Now that we’re all talking about the same thing, let’s go over the specs and features you should consider when searching for a quality rack.